 Let’s see the code together.
-I define the beautiful diamond arrow made by Stéphanie as reusable SVG like that:
+I define the beautiful diamond arrow made by Stéphanie as reusable SVG.

-Then, to use this defined SVG later in the document, you need to target the ID of the group (<g>), like that.
+Then, to use this defined SVG later in the document, you need to target the ID of the group (<g>).

 One of the numerous advantages of that method is that the SVG code to use a previously declared path is really short.
 The other one main advantage is that your original SVG code is not duplicated: easier to maintain, less noise in your code when you reuse a SVG.

 When you take a look at the Chrome Dev tool, you will see that a shadow-root is created to help you see what SVG is added to the DOM when using a <use> element.

 Good to know: the namespace xlink to use href is deprecated but yet supported.